-The ongoing impact of the COVID-19 pandemic resulted in lower-than-planned spending on NCUA employee travel in 2022, as the agency largely continued remote work and offsite examinations.
+The ongoing impact of the COVID-19 pandemic resulted in lower-than-planned spending on NCUA employee travel in 2022, as the agency largely continued remote and offsite examinations and work.
 Additionally, the NCUA's vacancy rate for the first half of 2022 was higher than the past two years, and the robust labor market has contributed to hiring challenges.
-The NCUA estimates that the agency will end 2022 having underspent the Board-approved budget by approximately \$23.0 million.
-The 2023 budget includes using the \$23.0 million projected 2022 budget surplus to offset the costs of planned contracted services spending in 2023, reducing the agency's overall 2023 budget by the same amount.
+As presented in the 2022 midsession budget update at the July 2022 open meeting of the NCUA Board, the NCUA estimates that the agency will end 2022 having underspent the Board-approved budget by approximately \$18.0 million.
+The 2023 budget proposes using the \$18.0 million projected 2022 budget surplus to offset the costs of planned contracted services spending in 2023, reducing the agency's overall 2023 budget by the same amount.